Economy of Europe: 2008–2015: Eurozone expansion and European debt crisis

-While many social and economic indicators have converged across EU regions, the global financial crisis resulted in a sharp divergence in unemployment rates.
+While many social and economic indicators have converged across EU regions, the 2008 financial crisis resulted in a sharp divergence in unemployment rates.
 Recently, these ranged from less than 2% in Prague to more than 20% in parts of Greece, southern Spain, and southern Italy.
 Rapid technological change also had an effect on medium-skilled workers resulting in more low-skilled jobs being taken up.

 2016–present: Brexit, COVID pandemic and Russian invasion of Ukraine

 In 2016, the United Kingdom became the first nation to vote to leave the European Union since its modern iteration in the post-Cold War era, reducing the number of the said bloc's membership down to 27 member states for the time being.
-U.K.'s exit caused a drop in both the country's and the overall bloc's overall GDP output.
-The continental economy also suffered a decline as a result of the COVID-19 pandemic that raged globally in the beginning of the 2020s decade.
-In 2022, the Russian war on Ukraine prompted both Ukraine and Moldova to be granted immediate candidate status by the European Union for economic and security reasons, with Bosnia and Herzegovina following suit later that same year.
-Croatia recently became the newest member of the Eurozone after officially adopting the euro as its currency in the beginning of 2023.
+U.K.'s exit prolonged the country's ongoing economic recession beyond the COVID pandemic era in the 2020s decade.
+In 2022, the Russian war on Ukraine prompted both Ukraine and Moldova to be granted immediate candidate status by the European Union for economic and security reasons, with Bosnia and Herzegovina and Georgia following suit by the end of the following year.
+Croatia recently became the newest member of the Eurozone after officially adopting the euro as its currency in the beginning of 2023, while Finland and Sweden became the newest members of the NATO the following year.